The beauty of Southern Chile

 This true natural treasure is located in the Araucanía Region, also known as the Ninth Region of Chile, 148 km northeast of Temuco, the regional capital, and 700 km south of Santiago.
 Covering 608 km², Conguillío National Park was established in 1950 and is managed by CONAF, the National Forest Corporation.

 The park was formed from the merger of two national parks, Los Paraguas and Conguillío.
-The beauty of Conguillío, one of the most visited parks in Chile, is highlighted by its lakes and lagoons, the Llaima stratovolcano (3,195 meters in altitude), and its dense native vegetation.
-Notable plant species include the Araucaria (or Pehuén), the mountain cypress, and the Andean canelo.
+The beauty of Conguillío, one of the most visited parks in Chile, is highlighted by its lakes and lagoons, the Llaima stratovolcano (3,195 meters above sea level), and its dense native vegetation.
+Notable plant species include the Araucaria (or Pehuén), mountain cypress, and Andean canelo.
 The main trails include Sierra Nevada, Las Araucarias, Los Carpinteros, Truful Truful, Laguna Captrén, and Laguna Arcoiris.

 During the summer season and until mid-autumn, visitors can enjoy food sales, kayak and boat rentals, open trails, camping, and picnic areas.